brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 event_platform:
   - zoom
 ---
-{{< image media="2020/09/common-ground-header-graphic-dark-background" size="sm" >}}
+{{< image media="2020/09/common-ground-header-graphic-dark-background" size="lg" >}}

+Please join us for our fifth installment of *Common Ground* for a conversation on ecological resilience, food sovereignty, environmental stewardship, and soil-building and seed-saving as crucial acts of resistance.
+We will be joined by **Dr. Vandana Shiva**, environmental activist and scholar, in conversation with **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and our friends at [Metabolic Studio](https://www.metabolicstudio.org/about), environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**.

+environmental activist and scholar **Dr. Vandana Shiva**, in conversation with Nance Klehm,

+ ecological resilience, food sovereignty, and stewardship

+an update from our friends at Metabolic Studios and beyond on food sovereignty, featuring environmental activist and food sovereignty advocate **Dr. Vandana Shiva**, in conversation with **Nance Klehm**, Chicago-based ecological systems designer and permaculture grower, and our friends at Metabolic Studio, environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**.

+steward of the earth.
+She is an ecological systems designer, landscaper, horticultural consultant, and permacultural grower,

+with our friends at Metabolic Studio, environmental artist **Lauren Bon** and regenerative urban grower **Milli Macen-Moore**

+updates from our friends at Metabolic Studio, networks of Satyagraha Gardens, food sovereignty, seed collecting, seed saving, and seed planting as acts of resistance.

+**Milli Macen-Moore is a regenerative urban grower and a steward of the environment.**

-Please join us for the fifth installment of Common Ground, featuring a conversation on food sovereignty and Satyagraha with activist **Dr. Vandana Shiva** and artist **Lauren Bon**, on what will be Gandhi's 150th birthday.
+on food sovereignty and Satyagraha with activist **Dr. Vandana Shiva** and artist **Lauren Bon**, on what will be Gandhi's 150th birthday.

-We will close with a poetry reading.
+We will close with a reading by Afghan American poet **Zohra Saed**.